 Best Budget: Infiniti Pro by Conair at Amazon

-"Conair's Infiniti Pro delivers professional-level results for less than $30."
+"Conair's Infiniti Pro delivers professional-level results for less."

 Best Splurge: Dyson Supersonic Hair Dryer at Ulta

 "Yes, it's expensive, but we promise it's a game-changer for those with frizz-prone, unruly hair."

 Best Brush: Revlon One Step Paddle Dryer at Ulta

 "Flexible, tangle-free bristles massage the scalp while ionic heating technology helps condition and smooth."

 Best for Curly Hair: Xtava Ionic Blow Dryer Voluminous Tool Kit at Amazon